-However, answering contacts quickly is not necessarily complementary to FCR.
+However, answering contacts quickly is not necessarily conducive to FCR.

-For example, many contact centres focus heavily on service level, so much so that advisors feel pressured to rush off the phone and answer the next call, not to solve the problem.
+For example, many contact centres focus heavily on service level, so much so that advisors feel pressured to rush off the phone and answer the next call rather than solving the problem.

 So, reconsider how you present your ACD statistics and think about what impact this could unconsciously be having on your team.